ntoand/gigapoint/gigapoint/README.md

 - pointScale (float array[3]): [point scale value, min value, max value].
 Defaults to [0.1, 0.01, 1.0]
 - pointSizeRange (float array 2]: [minimum point size on screen, maximum point size on screen].
 Defaults to [2, 50]
 - sizeType {"fixed", "adaptive"}.
 Defaults to "adaptive"
-- quality {"square", "circle"} .
+- quality {"square", "circle", "sphere"} .
 Defaults to "square"
 - numberReadThread (integer): number of loading threads.
 Defaults to 2
 - preLoadToLevel (integer): preload potree data to this level.
 Defaults to 5
 - maxNodeInMem (integer): maximum nodes to store in RAM.
 Defaults to 50000